openstack-k8s-operators/ci-framework/docs/source/development/01_guidelines.md

 When a PR is opened or reopened on the CI-Framework repo the Github bot will enable the draft status.
-Once your patch is passing CI and you would be happy with it merging, click the "Ready for review" button, this will trigger the review ready workflow
+Once your patch is passing CI and you would be happy with it merging, click the "Ready for review" button, this will trigger the review ready workflow.

+If you have a small patch you would like to skip the auto-draft workflow, you can prefix your git commit title with `nit:`

 ### Review ready automation